Passing the app state to the dialog script (Kotlin)

 What you will need

-For this tutorial, we will use the app created in the Building a voice assistant for an Android Java or Kotlin app tutorial.
+For this tutorial, we will use the app created in the Building a voice agent for an Android Java or Kotlin app tutorial.

 Step 1.
 Send the app state to the dialog script